How to Copy/Move Recovery Partition to USB or Another Hard drive [2 Ways]

 Support Windows 11/10/8/7

-Compared to Windows built-in recovery tool, this software with its disk/partition clone feature is more reliable in copying and moving recovery partition.
-Download the software and see how to copy recovery partition to a new hard drive or USB drive:
+Compared to Windows's built-in recovery tool, this software, with its disk/partition clone feature, is more reliable in copying and moving recovery partitions.
+Download the software and see how to copy the recovery partition to a new hard drive or USB drive:

 (The guide below shows you how to clone a partition to another drive.
 Change the target device if you need.)